How to Motivate Kids to Study: A Parent’s Guide

 Give Children Choices and a Voice

 Children thrive when they feel respected and involved in decisions.
-If you want to motivate kids to study, give them a sense of control.
+You can motivate kids to study, by introducing enagaging activity like- 25 Picture Description to learn that give them a sense of control.

 Let them choose a subject to study first.